DanielBustillos/mpy-workbench/README.md

 ## Sync utilities

-These commands perform full or incremental synchronization between your local workspace and the connected MicroPython board.
-Short descriptions:
+These commands perform full or incremental synchronization between your local workspace and the connected MicroPython board:

-- **Check for differences**
+- **Check for differences:** Lists new, changed, or deleted files between local and board.
-  - Compares a local manifest and the board manifest to list changed/new files and deleted files on both sides.
-Local-only files (present locally but not on the board) are marked in the Files view.

-- **Upload all files (Local → Board)**
-  - Upload every non-ignored file from the local workspace to the device, recreating the directory layout on the board.
-Use for a full deploy.
-Large or unwanted files will be skipped if they match ignore patterns.

-- **Download all files (Board → Local)**
-  - Download every file from the device to the local workspace, overwriting local copies if present.
-Use to mirror the board's current state locally.

-- **Sync changed files (Local → Board)**
-  - Uploads only files detected as changed or new on the local side.
-Directories are not uploaded; only files are transferred.
+- **Sync Local → Board:** Uploads only local files that are new or modified.

-- **Sync changed files (Board → Local)**
-  - Downloads only files detected as changed or new on the board side.
+- **Sync Board → Local:** Downloads only board files that are new or modified.
+- **Upload all Local → Board:** Uploads all non-ignored local files to the device.
+- **Download all Board → Local:** Downloads all board files, overwriting local copies.

-- **Delete all files on board**
+- **Delete all files on board:** Removes all files on the device.
-  - Removes all files under the configured device root.
-This is destructive — the extension prompts for confirmation before running.
-Use with caution.

 ## Useful commands (Command Palette)

 - `MPY Workbench: Refresh` — refresh the file tree